Better Listening: The Role of Your Values

 • Respect for others and their perspectives

-5. Greater Purpose Values: Why
+5. Greater Purpose Values: Why You Listen

-• Fostering understanding and connection in the world
+• Creating more understanding in the world

 More Posts